 The second contribution of this work is a detailed analysis of two similar non-Clifford expanding-tree models (Section~\ref{sec:trees}); one of them is \textit{deterministic}.
 They can be viewed as idealized models of an apparatus/environment attempting to broadcast the $z$-component of the input spin-half (qubit).
 Although intuitively similar to their Clifford cousin~\cite{FC}, the generic models avoid the latter's artifacts, and are also more technically involved.
 To analyze them, we derive an exact recursion relation satisfied by the density matrix distribution.
 The result here applies to a large class of hierarchical models.
-The recursion relations can be viewed as an analogue of the ``travelling wave eqaution'' routinely used to analyze branching/tree models, see for example~\cite{derrida-spohn,brunet,feng2022measurement,Ferte_2023}.
-Here, in addition to being nonlinear, our ``travelling wave equation'' is also non-local, making its solution a formidable challenge.
+The recursion relations can be viewed as an analog of the ``traveling wave equation'' routinely used to analyze branching and tree models, see for example~\cite{derrida-spohn,brunet,feng2022measurement,Ferte_2023}.
+Here, in addition to being nonlinear, our ``traveling wave equation'' is also non-local, making its solution a formidable challenge.

 Nevertheless, combining analytical and numerical techniques, we established the phase diagram of both models.
 They turn out to resemble that of the random Clifford model: as a function of a ``scrambling'' parameter $J \in (0,1)$, both models display three phases --- QD ($J < J_d$), intermediate ($J_d < J < J_c$) and encoding ($J > J_c$) --- separately by two critical points $J_d$ and $J_c$ (see Fig.~\ref{fig:gen}).